PatrickCaramico/PatrickCaramico/README.md

 • 🧠 I am constantly studying and improving my skills as a Full Stack developer.

 # 🎯🚀 Fun Facts about Me:
-• 🗂 I have  knowledge in Software Development and sales;
+• 🗂 knowledge in Software Development and sales;

 • ⌨ I enjoy working on projects using programming languages such as HTML5, CSS3, Javascript, Bootstrap, MySQL, PHP e muitos outros.